-Note: Nonitemizers are limited to deducting \$300 of cash donations for 2020.
-It you itemize, your annual charitable deductions may be reduced if they exceed certain limits based on your AGI, the type of donation and the type of charity receiving the donation.
+Vote: Your annual charitable deductions may be reduced if they exceed certain limits based on your AGI, the type of donation and the type of charity receiving the donation.
 If you receive some benefit from the charity relating to your donation, such as services or products, your deduction must be reduced by the value of the benefit you receive.
-Various substantiation requirements also apoly.
-Consult your tax advisor for additional details required minimum distributions (RMDs) generally must begin from 701⁄2 to 72.
-(See page 21.)
+Various substantiation requirements also apply.
+Sonsult your tax advisor for additional details.
 A charitable deduction can't be claimed for QCDs.
-But QCDs aren't included in taxable income and can be used to satisfy an IRA owner's RMD - though RMDs have been waived for 2020.
+But QCDs aren't included in taxable income and can be used to satisfy an IRA owner's RMD.
 (See page 21.)

-A QCD might be tax-smart if you won't benefit from the charitable deduction.
+A QCD might be tax-smart if you won't benefit from the charitable deduction or face AGI-based limits.
 To be a QCD, the transfer must be made by the IRA trustee directly to an eligible charity.